OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 {menuselection}`Settings --> OpenSpace Engine --> Property Visibility`
 :::

-You might be tempted to choose Everything, but it quickly clutters up the Scene Panel and makes it use more cumbersome.
-The more advanced categories are really useful when adding your own data or working in the source code and you want additional information reported to you about the asset.
+You might be tempted to choose Everything, but it quickly clutters up the Scene Panel and makes its use more cumbersome.
+The more advanced categories are really useful when adding your own data or working in the source code and you want additional information reported to you about an asset.
 ::::

 ::::{grid-item}